cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 Affinity Groups
 ~~~~~~~~~~~~~~~

-By defining affinity groups and assigning VMs to them, the user
+By defining affinity groups and assigning to VMs, the user
-can influence (but not dictate) which VMs should run on
+can influence which VMs should run on
 separate hosts.
 This feature is to let users specify that VMs with the
 same “host anti-affinity” type won’t be on the same host.
 This serves to
 increase fault tolerance.
 If a host fails, another VM offering the same